 - Guidelines for (ICH) validation.

-Why should you attend?To learn more about the vital role of compendial methods in pharmaceutical analysis and how, by making adjustments to them, laboratory efficiency can be increased and cost decreased.
+Why should you attend it?To learn more about the vital role of compendial methods in pharmaceutical analysis and how, by making adjustments to them, laboratory efficiency can be increased and cost decreased.

 William J. Long